raspberrypilearning/networking-lessons/extras.md

+For lesson 2, you may need:

+- Paperclips, tinfoil or alternative materials to construct your own "switches"

 For lessons 3 and 4, you will also need:

 - An Ethernet hub or switch with enough ports to connect all the Raspberry Pis